School code: 3962

 Dr. Chris Creecy

 Assistant Professor of Psychology

 Dr. Chris Creecy been a part of the Freed-Hardeman faculty since 2007.
 As an Assistant Professor in Psychology in the Department of Behavioral Sciences and Family Studies, he teaches a number of undergraduate psychology courses.
-He also teaches Assessment I and II in the Graduate Clinical Mental Health Counseling program.
+He also teaches Assessment I in the Graduate Clinical Mental Health Counseling program.

 Dr. James H. Dalton